Birth control patch

 - Fluid retention

-Research shows that the birth control patch may increase estrogen levels in the body compared to combination birth control pills that are taken by mouth.
-You may have a slightly higher risk of estrogen-related adverse events, such as blood clots, while using the patch than if you took combination birth control pills.
+Some research shows that the birth control patch may increase estrogen levels in the body compared with combination birth control pills that are taken by mouth.
+This may mean there's a slightly higher risk of estrogen-related adverse events, such as blood clots, in patch users than in people who take combination birth control pills.

 How you prepare

 You'll need to request a prescription for the birth control patch from your health care provider.
 Your health care provider will review your medical history and check your blood pressure.
 Talk to your health care provider about any medications you're taking, including nonprescription and herbal products.